Deep Non-rigid Structure-from-Motion: A Sequence-to-Sequence Translation Perspective: Experiments

 \subsubsection{InterHand2.6M.}

-We also compare our method with several methods on the InterHand2.6M dataset.
-Quantitative results reported in Table~\ref{tab:nocmu} and the visualization results shown in Fig.~\ref{fig:affinity} show that, our method achieves superior 3D reconstruction accuracy in different category of NRSfM task.
+We also compare our method with competing methods on the InterHand2.6M dataset.
+Quantitative results reported in Table~\ref{tab:nocmu} and the visualization results shown in Fig.~\ref{fig:affinity} show that our method achieves superior 3D reconstruction accuracy in a different category of NRSfM task.